grz0zrg/fas/README.md

 Subtractive synthesis start from harmonically rich waveforms which are then filtered.

-The default implementation is fast and use PolyBLEP anti-aliased waveforms, an alternative, much slower which use additive synthesis is also available by commenting `POLYBLEP` in `constants.h`.
+Fast and use PolyBLEP anti-aliased waveforms.

 Without Soundpipe there is one high quality low-pass filter (Moog type) implemented.

 With Soundpipe there is many filters type to chose from (see channel settings): moog, diode, korg 35, lpf18...

-Be careful as some filters may have unstability issues with some parameters!
+Be careful as some filters may have unstability issues with some parameters! (note : they are all checked against safety but there could bugs...)

 There is three type of band-limited waveforms : sawtooth, square, triangle

-There is also a noise waveform with PolyBLEP and additional brownian / pink noise with Soundpipe.
+There is also a noise waveform and additional brownian / pink noise with Soundpipe.

 This type of synthesis may improve gradually with more waveforms and more filters.

-**Note** : Additive synthesis waveforms are constitued of a maximum of 128 partials

 #### RGBA interpretation